StephenStaklinski/alphamissense_asns/README.md

-# Comparative analysis of ASNS variant pathogenicity predictions and known ASNSD associated variants
+## Comparative analysis of ASNS variant pathogenicity predictions by AlphaMissense and known ASNSD associated variants in the literature

 The goals of this repo are to: